How to Fix Furbo 360° Jamming: The Complete Troubleshooting Guide

 4. Restart the Furbo app (force close and reopen)

-5. Begin setup process again, holding phone within 1 foot of Furbo
+5. Begin the setup process again, holding the phone within 1 foot of Furbo

 Technical Reason: The Furbo uses Bluetooth Low Energy (BLE) for initial setup.
 Interference from other devices or corrupted pairing data can block this handshake.